In this month’s newsletter, we talk about how Attention Deficit Hyperactivity Disorder affects speech and language development.

 4. Language processing

-- Difficultly staying on topic.
+- Difficulty staying on topic.

 - Pragmatics are the social rules for language.
-Often times these kiddos will speak out of turn or talk excessively, breaking common communicative rules.
+Oftentimes these kiddos will speak out of turn or talk excessively, breaking common communicative rules.

 Children with ADHD are at risk for language delays but several strategies can be used to help them communicate more effectively.